crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet-nix.md

 After installation, you'll have these commands in your `PATH`:

 - `chain-maind`, the chain binary for testnet
-- `init-node`, the script to iniailize the chain data directory with state sync enabled
+- `init-node`, the script to initialize the chain data directory with state sync enabled
 - `print-systemd-config`, print a systemd config file to stdout

 ## Initialization